The 10 Best Beaches in Kefalonia, Greece

 Emplisi Beach

 At the northern tip of Kefalonia, the rocky unspoiled coastline wrapping around Fiskardo is dotted with near-deserted beaches.
 One of the best is Emplisi, a small arc of bone-white shingle.
 This tranquil hideout is flanked by limestone that turns the water impossibly blue – a dreamy swimming and snorkelling spot.
+Bring water shoes, though, as the shore is pebbly and the rocks beneath the surface can be slippery.

 Best for off-grid relaxation: Kimilia Beach

-If you want the beauty of Emplisi, but you want somewhere to yourself, continue up the coast to Kimilia.
+If you want the beauty of Emplisi, but also somewhere to yourself, continue up the coast to Kimilia.
 This isn’t the easiest to reach: either a half-hour uphill clamber through an uneven oak wood or a 10-minute boat journey around the bay.
 But that’s the point – you’re unlikely to bump into another soul.
-With pale aquamarine waters and silvery sands, Kimilia tops the list of best beaches in Kefalonia.
+With pale waters and silvery sands, Kimilia tops the list of best beaches in Kefalonia.

 Best for Instagram: Myrtos Beach